 Don’t worry, everything that comes from you, whether in words and sounds, what you produce with your hands through drawing or scribbling, or expressed via movement, is a form of creative expression

 We have since opened up the timeframe from one month to whatever timeframe and rhythm suits YOU.
 You have the option to follow the prompts suggested in the book (for one month) or use your own.
 Us the book in May or any other time frame you choose.
 Follow your intuition and dedicate time to your healing.

 Share your pages on social media (IG or FB), if you like.
 You can also choose for them to remain private.

-The book is available here and it’s available as softcover and hardcover version.
+The book is available here and it’s available in softcover and hardcover versions.

 May We All Heal Event

-‘May We All Heal’ is a FREE event which you can join in, with or without the companion book.
+‘May We All Heal’ is a FREE event that you can join, with or without the companion book.
 Simply follow the prompts.
 They will be sent out via the newsletter (sign up here).
-Also make sure to follow Nathalie on IG @mymissbliss.
+Also, make sure to follow Nathalie on IG @mymissbliss.